 Employers cannot legally fire you as revenge for filing for worker’s compensation, but refusing to go back to work or giving them sloppy work will give them an excuse to legally let you go.

 Mistake #5: Not Hiring a Workers’ Comp Attorney

 Some people believe that hiring legal help is expensive, so it can be tempting to wage your legal battle yourself to “save a few bucks.”
 That isn’t the case with hiring a workers’ compensation attorney.

-Workers’ compensation cases are handled on a contingency fee basis, which means that it doesn’t cost you anything out-of-pocket to hire an attorney.
+Workers’ compensation lawyer fees are handled on a contingency basis, which means that it doesn’t cost you anything out-of-pocket to hire an attorney.
 They get paid if/when they obtain something for you, whether that be at trial (in which case the employer/insurance company has to pay their fee) or a settlement, in which case part of the settlement funds go toward the attorney’s fee and costs.

 We can all but guarantee you that your employer or the insurance company has a team of legal and medical resources at their disposal to support their side of the case.
 And, because this is a civil matter, you don’t get the criminal court benefit of an assigned lawyer.

 Cases where one side represents themselves rarely win, and (regardless of how strong your case is) lawyers are trained professionals.

 You can’t expect to do their job just because you binge-watched Suits.

 What To Do After an Injury At Work

 If you’ve been injured on the job, you’re likely feeling confused, overwhelmed, and in pain.
 But don’t let that be an excuse for making one of these common workers’ comp mistakes.